 The Middle of Ownership: Course-Correcting With Confidence

-Many issues come up after the honeymoon period—three to six months into living with your new vanity.
+Many issues come up after the honeymoon period, three to six months into living with your new vanity.
 This is when you notice where water lingers or which products tend to leave a film.
 It is also the perfect time to make small adjustments.
 Add a tray, switch to a gentler cleaner, or tweak your lighting.
-If you want a quick refresher on best practices or inspiration for incremental upgrades, a glance at a keyword resource can help you recalibrate your routine without overhauling your space.
+If you want a quick refresher on best practices or inspiration for incremental upgrades, a glance at a marble vanity top resource can help you recalibrate your routine without overhauling your space.

 Course corrections are normal.
 Marble rewards attention, not perfection, and the goal is a bathroom that feels easy to live in as well as beautiful to look at.